opentensor/developer-docs/docs/dynamic-tao/emission.md

 It unfolds in two stages:

-- Generation into subnets
+- Injection into subnets
-- Harvest by participants
+- Extraction by participants

 ### Injection